 Nicotine withdrawal symptoms include irritability, craving, depression, anxiety, cognitive and attention deficit, sleep disturbances, and increased appetite.
 These symptoms may begin within a few hours after the last cigarette, quickly driving people back to tobacco use.
 Symptoms peak within the first few days of smoking cessation and usually subside within a few weeks.
 For some people, however, symptoms may persist for months.
 Of the 35 million smokers who desire to quit smoking each year, more than 85% of those who attempt cessation relapse, most within 1 week.

 Withdrawal is difficult due to the many physical and behavioral effects related to smoking.
 Symptoms of withdrawal can be severe.
 For some smokers, the feel, smell, and sight of a cigarette and the ritual of obtaining, handling, lighting, and smoking the cigarette are all associated with the pleasurable effects of smoking and can make cravings worse.
 Nicotine replacement therapies such as gum, patches, and inhalers may help alleviate the pharmacological aspects of withdrawal, however, cravings often persist.
-Behavioral therapies can help smokers identify environmental triggers of craving so they can employ strategies to prevent or circumvent these symptoms and urges.32
+Behavioral therapies can help smokers identify environmental and emotional triggers of craving so they can employ strategies to prevent or circumvent these symptoms and urges.33

 Your session is about to expire.
 Do you want to continue logged in?